 - Timetabling a total of ten mentoring sessions over the year (these may be before school, after school, at lunchtimes, or during lesson time);

 - Ensuring that the technology needed for the mentoring is set up and working for the duration of the program.
-This includes ensuring that each student has access to a device such as a laptop or tablet, and checking that the websites Zoom and Moodle are accessible by your students on these devices.
+This includes ensuring that each student has access to a device such as a laptop or tablet, and checking that the video conferencing platform Zoom is accessible by your students on these devices.